Reviews

 Hardware

 To expose the hardware of this device, the back cover is pretty easy to open.
-All you need to do is simply unscrew 5 screws at the bottom then carefully loosen the rear, and left and right-wing clips, and you’re done.
+All you need to do is simply unscrew 5 screws at the bottom, then carefully loosen the rear, left, and right-wing clips, and you’re done.
 After removing the bottom cover, you will see that the cooling system uses a new single thick heat pipe + dual-fan structure.
-The company used a special design for the fan blades (prime number of each other) which effectively reduces the resonance and noise
+The company used a special design for the fan blades (prime number of each other), which effectively reduced resonance and noise.

 This CPU has integrated UP3 GT2 level Iris Xe core graphics with an operating frequency of 1.3GHz and it also has 96 execution units.
 Furthermore, the model we reviewed comes with 16GB LPDDR4x RAM with a maximum operating frequency of 4266MHz.
 It also has a 512GB SSD (PM9A1 from Samsung; PCI-E 4.0 protocol NVMe drive)

-The battery is from Xinwanda and the capacity is 57Wh.
+The battery is from Xinwanda and has a capacity of 57Wh.
 There is a Rest button on the left side.
 If something goes wrong with the computer, you can use the thimble to poke the hole on the side of the device to reboot.
 In addition, there is also a low-mid frequency speaker on the bottom left and right and another mid-high frequency speaker on the left and right of the keyboard area.
 This leaves a total of four speakers on this laptop.

 Performance testing